Incident History

 The Incident History page gives you a clear, chronological view of incidents raised by your alarm rules.
 It’s designed to help you triage issues quickly, see which alarms are most active, and find the context you need to resolve problems.

-- Status: The current lifecycle of the incident (Open, Acknowledged, Resolved).
+Each row in the incident list shows the most relevant details so you can quickly scan and prioritize:- Status: The current lifecycle of the incident (Open, Acknowledged, Resolved).
 Color-coded badges make it easy to spot urgent items.

 - Triggered: A human-friendly time indicator (e.g., “5 minutes ago”) with the exact timestamp available on hover.